IBM-Cloud/docs/admin/index.md

 You can expand the **Quota Monitoring** section to view the following information:

 - Environment memory usage details the memory usage for the full system environment.
 The chart shows the following information:
 <ul>
-<li>The physical memory that is in use and the limit of physical memory</li>
+<li>The physical memory that is in use and the limit of physical memory that is availble</li>
-<li>the quota of memory reserved and the limit of reserved memory</li>
+<li>The quota of memory that is currenctly reserved and the limit of memory that can be reserved</li>
-<li>the total quota of memory for your organizations</li>
+<li>The total quota of memory for your organizations</li>
 </ul>
 The following types of memory usage are displayed in the chart.